 Surplus Inventory Management: Strategies and Best Practices

 Let’s face it, this is the real world, and there are infinite reasons why businesses have overstock.
-Although excess inventory is part of doing business, there are many proactive measures companies can do to optimize product levels, minimize financial losses, and improve overall business performance.
+Although excess inventory is part of doing business, there are many proactive measures companies can take to optimize product levels, minimize financial losses, and improve overall business performance.
 Below are some tools that all businesses should consider for improving inventory control:

 Improved Demand Forecasting